shyampurk/TwilioSync-EmergencyVehicleTracker/README.md

 <img src=screenshots/pic-4.jpg>

-You will have to connect it to a serial to USB convertor so that it cna be plugged in to Raspberry Pi and a computer.
+You will have to connect it to a USB to serial convertor so that it can be plugged in to Raspberry Pi3 and a computer.
 You will need two of these, one each for the traffic signal (Raspberry Pi3) and the emergency vehicle (computer).

 <img src=screenshots/pic-5.jpg>